-Kalamazoo Metro Share For Agencies Serving Elderly and Individuals With Disabilities
+Kalamazoo Metro Share For Agencies Serving Seniors and Individuals With Disabilities

-The Metro Share Program is a specialized service providing vehicles to approved agencies serving elderly and individuals with disabilities at no cost.
-Approved agencies include governmental organizaitons, non-profits serving seniors and individuals with disabilities, and other approved by Metro Transit.
+The Metro Share Program is a specialized service providing vehicles to approved agencies serving seniors and individuals with disabilities at no cost.
+Approved agencies include governmental organizations, non-profits serving seniors and individuals with disabilities, and others approved by Metro.
 This program is funded in part by the Michigan Department of Transportation.
-The program has eleven vehicles available for use by approved agencies with one located in Portage and one in Vicksburg and nine at Metro Transit in Kalamazoo.
-Volunteer drivers, trained and certified by Metro Transit staff use the vehicles to transport individuals up to 60 miles from Kalamazoo (remaining in the State of Michigan).
-Vans are reserved on a first-come, first-serve basis and the program is designed to complement existing Metro Transit services.
+The program has eleven vehicles available for use by approved agencies with one located in Portage and one in Vicksburg and nine at Metro in Kalamazoo.
+Volunteer drivers, trained and certified by Metro staff use the vehicles to transport individuals up to 60 miles from Kalamazoo (remaining in the State of Michigan).
+Vans are reserved on a first-come, first-serve basis and the program is designed to complement existing Metro services.

 To become eligible for use of this service, an application process must be completed.
 The application process includes a mandatory, one-time orientation program and a two-hour annual refresher course.
-For an application, please call (269) 337-8858 or email email@example.com.
+For an application, please call (269) 337-8222.

 Metro Share Program Eligibility Requirements

-- Service to be provided must serve the transportation needs of elderly persons and/or person with disabilities.
+- Service to be provided must serve the transportation needs of senior persons and/or person with disabilities.
 Public service must be ‘incidental’ per FTA C9070.1F.

 - Service supported by the local coordinating committee and transit agency in a coordinated plan.